duplode/stunts-cartography/windows/build-notes.md

   * Use the MSYS shell to use pacman, and only for that

   * Install the GTK packages with pacman

+  * strip can be obtained by installing mingw64/mingw-w64-x86_64-binutils

 * Install ghcup, selecting the installed msys2